yorrick/lift-web-deploy/README.md

 TODO
 ====
- - check props overriding in lift
- - set up virtual hosting in jetty using contexts (did not work before...) or web-jetty.xml file.
+ - create a webapp user and put war in it, use this location in jetty and nginx